-New Zealand's food and agricultural imports from the United States rose by 10 percent in 2019, totaling US\$ 587 million, US\$ 382 million of which were consumer-oriented products.
+U.S. food and agricultural products have continued to prove popular in the New Zealand market, and in 2020 the value of these products was US\$ 575 million, US\$ 407 million of which were consumeroriented products.
 The New Zealand grocery and food retail sector has seen resiliency during COVID-19 and continued strong demand.
 New Zealand imports from the United States include packaged food, pet food, grapes, pork, cheese, oranges, beer, and wine.
-FAS/Wellington expects demand to remain strong for consumer food products both manufactured in country and imported.
+FAS/Wellington expects demand to remain strong for consumer food products both manufactured in-country and imported.